David Sawers: Rationing the irrational - Health Insurance & Protection

 Trying to flog short-term protection solutions in the current environment would be, well, short-term.
 And the optics of doing so in the wake of the PPI scandal would be self-defeating for the broader protection industry.

-Immediate, tangible benefits – especially if it’s loo roll that is double-cushioned or (and this is weird) scented – turn a lot of consumers and employees on, even if to an actuary they seem like irrational small beans compared to far richer employee benefits that might be on offer.
+Immediate, tangible benefits – especially if it’s double-cushioned or (and this is weird) scented – can turn a lot of consumers and employees on, even if to an actuary they seem like irrational small beans compared to far richer employee benefits that might be on offer.

-It might also be worth understanding and accepting that a significant number of people will never just calm down, use napkins, tissues, kitchen roll or old copies of Health Insurance & Protection magazine – or simply their hand, soap and water – if loo roll supplies run out.
+It might also be worth understanding and accepting that a significant number of people will never just calm down, use napkins, tissues or kitchen roll – or simply their hand, soap and water – if loo roll supplies run out.

 Because you know what?
 I always try to understand and to accept – and I never judge.